Skip to main content

 Next

-With data landing in your bucket, register the schema and start building reports.
+With data landing in your storage, register the schema and start building reports.
 Continue to Querying and BI.
-The Athena walkthrough on that page uses an AWS-native query path that requires no additional infrastructure beyond what you've just set up.
+The Athena notes there use an AWS-native query path that requires no additional infrastructure beyond what you've just set up.